-Total revenues for 2005 increased by \$672.3 million, or 78.9%, as compared to 2004.
-The increase was primarily due to higher Investment Management segment revenues of \$290.8 million resulting from the performance of the Private Funds and higher AUM compared to 2004.
-The increase also reflects the inclusion of our Investment Management segment, which commenced operations on November 1, 2004, for the entire year in 2006.
-The increase in total revenues also includes the Home Fashion segment revenues of \$441.8 million, which we acquired in August 2005.
-The increase in revenues was partially offset by a decrease in our Metals segment revenues of \$59.2 million due to lower volumes and lower prices of ferrous metals.
+Total revenues for 2005 increased by \$734.9 million, or 391.4%, as compared to the comparable prior year period.
+The increase was primarily due to higher Investment Management segment revenues of \$290.8 million resulting from the performance of the Private Funds and higher AUM compared to the comparable prior period.
+The increase in total revenues also includes the Home Fashion segment revenues of 441.8 million, which we acquired in August 2005.

-Total expenses for 2005 increased \$560.6 million, or 83.8%, as compared to 2004.
+Total expenses for 2005 increased \$575.0 million, or 682.3%, as compared to the comparable prior year period.
 The increase was primarily due to the inclusion of the Home Fashion segment, which we acquired in August 2005.

-Income from continuing operations for 2005 decreased \$101.6 million, or 66.0%, as compared to 2004.
-The decrease was primarily due to a decrease in earnings from the Metals segment of \$75.7 million due to lower volumes and margins on ferrous metals and higher Holding Company interest expense of \$43.5 million resulting from the issuance of additional debt in February 2005 of \$480.0 million principal amount of 7.125% senior notes due 2013.
-The decrease was partially offset by an increase in income from continuing operations of the Investment Management segment of \$73.2 million.
+Income from continuing operations for 2005 decreased \$25.5 million, or 46.5%, as compared to the comparable prior year period.
+Included in this decrease is WPI's loss of \$9.3 million which comprised five months of financial results.
+WPI was acquired in August 2005.
+The decrease was primarily due to higher Holding Company interest expense of \$43.5 million resulting from the issuance of additional debt in February 2005 of \$480.0 million principal amount of 7.125% senior notes due 2013.
+This was offset by an increase in income from continuing operations of the Investment Management segment of \$73.2 million.
 The Investment Management segment revenues in 2005 comprise 12 months of financial results compared to two months of financial results in 2004.
 The Private Funds were launched on November 1, 2004.